developertogo/examples-pyramid-sales/README.md

 Objective
 ---------

-Demonstrate understanding of the in/out's workings of the Python Pyrarmid Web Framework with SQLAlchemy.
+Demonstrate understanding of the in/out's workings of the Python [Pyramid Web Framework](http://www.pylonsproject.org/) with SQLAlchemy.)

 Project
 -------